 “You have to know the music of all the instruments and how to balance the sound, because if you have the trombones play loud, and you ask the violins to play loud, the loudness of the trombones is five times the loudness of the violins,” he says.
 “So how to combine these things, how to balance – it’s like a dish.
 If you put too much salt, at the end of the day, you don’t have the taste of the meat, fish or vegetable that you are eating, because it’s salty.
 Salt is necessary sometimes, but in limited quantity.”

-Noseda anticipates that his orchestra’s performance at The Anthem will attract listeners to the Kennedy Center, because for him, the live performance is at the core of what they do.
+Noseda is hopeful that his orchestra’s recent performance at The Anthem will attract listeners to upcoming performances at the Kennedy Center.
+For him, the live performance is at the core of what they do.

 “[Rather than] explain why music is so important in our society, just come and listen,” he says.
 “We are not from Mars.
 We are normal people and want to present the music we love to everybody.”

 Noseda will conduct the NSO in “The Artist Abroad: Yuja Wang plays Prokofiev/Rachmaninoff’s Symphonic Dances” on Thursday, November 30 through Saturday, December 2, and then returns to the Kennedy Center next spring.